Steven Dias - Bob Houghton brought profressionalism to Indian football | Goal.com

 "The one good phase I enjoyed (at the national team) was under Bob Houghton.
 He really showed us what professionalism is all about and personally, he made football so easy for me - positioning and all.
 So that full phase, I will never forget, especially the Nehru Cups that we played at the Ambedkar Stadium in Delhi," he told Goal.

-Dias was an key member of the Blue Tigers when they won two Nehru Cup twice (2007, 2009) that sandwiched India's only AFC (Asian Football Confederation) Challenge Cup title in 2008.
+The player who has joined the Indian Super League (ISL) side Odisha FC as an assistant coach was a key member of the Blue Tigers when they won two Nehru Cup twice (2007, 2009) that sandwiched India's only AFC (Asian Football Confederation) Challenge Cup title in 2008.

 "My dream is to see India at the [FIFA] World Cup.
 I don't know how long it will take but we are at least going step by step (in the right direction).
 The team, under Igor Stimac, are playing very good football now.
 They (players) are keeping ball possession, they know what to do attacking wise and know their roles defensively.
 I hope they keep this coach for a long time."